-A gas detector probe is a device used to enable gas testers to take samples from specific locations when using electronically pumped or hand aspirated instruments.
+A gas detector probe is used by gas testers to take samples from specific locations when using electronically pumped or hand aspirated instruments.
 Gas detector probes are designed to work in a number of situations, including; leak tracing, barhole testing and confined space entry.
-Many contain water and dust filters to protect entry of these materials into the gas detector.
+Many probes contain water and dust filters to protect entry of these materials into the gas detector.

 What Makes A Good Gas Detector Probe?

-As already mentioned there are many styles of gas detector probes on the market.
-Some are designed for leak tracing, others for applications such as: road surveys, confined space entry, hot work testing and purging.
-But all have the same basic design criteria and careful examination of their basic components is needed to properly understand what makes for a good probe and which ones to avoid.
+As already mentioned, there are many styles of gas detector probes on the market.
+Some are designed for leak tracing, others for applications such as: road surveys, confined space entry, hot work testing and purging; but all have the same basic design criteria.
+Careful examination of their basic components leads to a proper understand what makes a good probe and which ones to avoid.

-- The Probe Part – Fundamentally a gas detector probe is used to collect gas samples from a specific location.
-So the actual “probee bit” can be as simple as a rigid piece of tube made from what ever material you can lay your hands on.
-So in theory, anyone could make their own probe – and often do!
+A gas detector probe is used to collect gas atmosphere samples from specific locations.
+So the actual “probee bit” can be as simple as a rigid piece of tube made from whatever material you can lay your hands on.
+So in theory, anyone can make their own probe – and often do!

-- The Handle – Purpose made gas detector probes include a handle for comfort and dexterity.
-The handle can also provide a housing for pre-filters and a suitable connection to the sample tubing linking the probe to the gas detector pump.
+Purpose made gas detector probes include a handle for comfort and dexterity.
+The handle provides a housing for pre-filters and a suitable connection to the sample tubing linking the probe to the gas detector pump.

-- Sample Tube – The sample tube is a flexible tube which connects the probe and probe handle to the gas detector’s pump let.
+The sample tube is a flexible tube connecting the probe and probe handle to the gas detector’s pump inlet.
 It can be as basic as some clean rubber tubing and is usually about 1 meter long (or the length of your arm.)

-- Chemically Inert – All the probe’s individual components have to be chemically and physically inert to the gases you intend to sample.
-A probe which filters out the gases you are looking for, is obviously one to avoid.
+All the probe’s individual components have to be chemically and physically inert to the gases you intend to sample.
+A probe that unintentionally filters out the gases you are looking for, is obviously one to avoid.
 But how do you know?
 That’s a good question and one we answer in some detail in our training courses.
-But basically, you either need to check with someone who knows for sure, or test your probe out using a known calibration gas.
+But basically, you either need to check with someone who knows for sure, or you should test your probe out using a known calibration gas.

 What Separates the Good From the Bad?